-The Management Plan sets out the special characteristics and qualities of the Kent Downs AONB and formulates the local authorities’ policies for its management and for carrying out their functions in relation to it.
+The Management Plan sets out the special characteristics and qualities of the Kent Downs National Landscape and formulates the local authorities’ policies for its management and for carrying out their functions in relation to it.
 These functions include those on plan-making and decision taking for development management.

 The Management Plan is a material consideration that should be taken into account when preparing Development Plans and Neighbourhood Plans as well as determining planning applications.
 It does not form part of the statutory development plan for a local authority*.